The Australian Aviation Hall of Fame is excited and very proud to announce our Inductees for 2020.

 John Weymouth - John Weymouth is a national pioneer in using helicopters for commercial and emergency purposes.
 These include firefighting, search and rescue, mustering, training, infrastructure inspection to name just a few.
 Due in part to John’s extensive vision for the helicopter, Australia now operates the world’s second largest fleet of civil helicopters.

-Southern Cross Award – The Southern Cross Award this year is in recognition of the significant contribution to the firefighting effort during the recent devastating bush fires made by the Australian Helicopter Industry Association and the Australian Aerial Application Association.
+Southern Cross Award – The Southern Cross Award this year is in recognition of the significant contribution to the firefighting effort during the recent devastating bush fires made by the Australian Helicopter Industry Association and The Aerial Application Association of Australia.

 Details for the Gala Dinner will be released soon!